Science · Code · Curiosity

 Neural network

-Now we'll create a neural network that takes in one word (token) as an input, and returns its prediction of what word should follow it.
+Now we'll create a neural network that takes one word (token) as an input, and returns its prediction of what word should follow it.
 The network has one input node for every possible token and one output node for every possible token.
 To start with, we'll create the simplest model which is where all the inputs connected directly to all the outputs.

 Initially, the weight of each connection is random.
 We then feed in examples of tokens from our two sentences and see how closely the result matches our expectation e.g. given "sheep", we expect the output "are".
 The weights are then updated using back-propagation.
 There are many good explanations for how this works online, such as 3Blue1Brown's Neural Networks series.
 I'm using pytorch which handles the learning algorithm.